sahilkamath0108/Event-Management-Smart-Contracts/README.md

 The use and implementation of Web3.js library was the main agenda of this project.

-The contract was hosted on a personal Ethereum Blockchain (Ganache) and deployed on Remix and the API's were called from Postman.
+The contract was hosted on a personal Ethereum Blockchain (Ganache) and deployed on Remix.

+Backend was managed in a Node.js enviroment and the API's were called using Postman.